bolemo/aegis/README.md

 The install script offers to install a version of it on the router (rootfs in /usr/bin).
 It has been kindly compiled by Voxel and does not require Entware or an external drive.
 You can also install it separately directly from Voxel's website here: https://voxel-firmware.com/Downloads/iprange_1.0.4-1_ipq806x.ipk and install it using the command `/bin/opkg install iprange_1.0.4-1_ipq806x.ipk`.

-If you prefer not to install it in the rootfs and are more advanced, you can install it from Entware.
-It is not available in Voxel's repo, but you can compile it yourself.
+If you prefer not to install it in the rootfs and are a poweruser, you can install it from Entware.
+It is not available in Voxel's repo, and you will have to compile it yourself.
 The source is here: https://github.com/firehol/iprange